 Local curator Michaela Wetherell who runs Pink-Collar Gallery has recently launched a dedicated program of events that helps tackle these inequalities to help working-class women who work in the arts to have an easier path to develop their practice.

 Working in partnership with Durham University, Pink-Collar Agency has developed mentorship programmes to help artists who have barriers in their careers.
 The selected artists will be working with other artists working in the North East and connecting with art organisations who can give them a greater insight into how to negation their career in the arts.
 We want to not only inspire their practice but learn from their mentors how to negotiate their profession.

-Working in partnership with Durham University Arts, Pink-Collar Agency has developed a mentorship programme to help artists who have barriers in their careers.
+The mentorship programme is to help artists who have barriers in their careers.
 The artists who were selected, Karen Sikora and ECCarter were selected due to a stage in their profession where they wanted to work in the arts in a freelance setting and needed guidance on how to navigate this.

 The artists have had one-on-one time with artists and other freelancers in The North East and talked to art organisations and galleries in Middlesbrough and Newcastle to get an insight into how artists can work with them in the future.

 Many thanks to Jo Howell, Kym Deyn, Leanne Pearce, Sarah Cooney, The Auxiliary, Platform A Gallery, Pineapple Black, MIMA, Tees Vallery Arts, NCA, Hancock Gallery, Theresa Easton, Northern Print, Vane and Durham University Arts.